 “Guitar was what really caught on in my teenage years.
 I used to get together with friends and jammed, playing a lot of the 70s and 80s classic songs that I guess a lot of young guitar players like myself wanted to play.”

 Looking for some inspiration?
-Check out our list of 5 easy guitar songs for beginners.
+Check out our guitar sheet music collection on Jellynote.

 He begins rattling off a list, that include: Lynyrd Skynyrd, The Allman Brothers, Molly Hatchet… I question whether he’s having a stroke, before realising these are, apparently, the names of bands he liked to listen to as a teenager.
 I make a silent note to expand my music collection beyond Stevie Nicks and Stephen Sondheim.